StefanGerlach/CarND-Path-Planning-Project/README.md

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

-## Reflection
+## Code model documentation

-In the reflection section I am going to explain how the final submission code is working.
+In the code model documentation section I am going to explain how the final submission code is working.
 The code is based on the original repository and additional elements from the course walkthrough video material.
 The main points to achieve are

 * Drive around the track without incident
 * Keep speed but do not exceed speed limit